epam/edp-install/documentation/kubernetes_install_edp.md

      ```bash
      helm search repo epamedp/edp-install
      NAME                    CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/edp-install     2.4.0           1.16.0          A Helm chart for Kubernetes
+     epamedp/edp-install     2.8.0           2.8.0          A Helm chart for EDP Install
      ```

      _**NOTE:** It is highly recommended to use the latest released version._